A student has told how she developed life-threatening sepsis on the day she was supposed to be leaving home to start university.

 However, staff realised she had sepsis, the life-threatening condition featured in Coronation Street after character Jack Webster, played by Kyran Bowes, contracted the illness and had to have his foot amputated to save his life.

-Now fully recovered from her ordeal, Olivia will be one of the guest speakers at a conference organised by the Sepsis team at Hull and East Yorkshire Hospitals NHS Trust in September to urge all health professionals to be on their guard for signs of sepsis.
+Now fully recovered from her ordeal, Olivia will be one of the guest speakers at a conference organised by the Sepsis team at Hull University Teaching Hospitals NHS Trust in September to urge all health professionals to be on their guard for signs of sepsis.

 Olivia, who lives in Kirk Ella, said: “If I had gone to university that day, I don’t think I would have been here.